erikamaker/bonecrawl/README.md

 # PROGRESS UPDATE

 The terminal-based engine is nearing completion, but there's still work to do.
-Following its completion, I will be building a website at www.bonecrawl.com, where players may run a demo and download the game.
+Following its completion, I will be building a website at www.bonecrawl.com, where players may can a demo and download the game.
 Each level will be released in installments.
 I would love to one day add MMORPG functionality, so that friends can meet up in their own levels to map out adventures.
 More than anything, I have big mobile app aspirations for this project.

 3/14/23